An Intuitive Tutorial to Gaussian Process Regression: MATHEMATICAL BASICS

 \end{ceqn}

-It is intuitively understandable that we need conditional probability rather than the joint probability for regression tasks.
-If we cut a slice on the 3-d bell curve shown in Fig. \ref{FIG:5}, we get the conditional probability distribution $P(x_1 \vert \, x_2)$ shown in Fig. \ref{FIG:6}.
-The conditional distribution is also Gaussian \cite{Rasmussen2006}.
+It is intuitively understandable that we need conditional probability rather than joint probability for regression tasks.
+If slicing the 3-D bell curve of a BVN at a certain constant point, as shown in Fig. \ref{FIG:5}(a), we can obtain the conditional probability distribution $P(x_1 \vert \, x_2)$, with $x=x_2=\text{constant}$, shown in Fig. \ref{FIG:6}.
+This conditional distribution is also Gaussian \cite{Rasmussen2006}.